The Best Vacuums for Stairs, Tested for Lightweight, High-Suction Cleaning

 What to Consider When Choosing a Vacuum for Stairs

-With so many options on the market, selecting the ideal vacuum for stairs in a home can be challenging.
-Discover the differences between canisters and uprights, bagged and bagless, corded and cordless models, as well as other factors to keep in mind, including size, type, suction power, and ease of use.
+With so many options on the market, selecting a good vacuum cleaner for stairs can be challenging.
+It can help to know the differences between canisters and uprights, bagged and bagless, and corded and cordless models, as well as factors like weight and suction power.

 Size and Type

-A bulky vacuum can be hard to use when cleaning stairs, so it’s advisable to go with one that’s slim, lightweight, and a breeze to maneuver.
+A bulky vacuum can be difficult to use when cleaning stairs, so it’s advisable to opt for one that’s slim, lightweight, and easy to maneuver.

 • Upright vacuums allow users to clean without too much bending, but these models can be heavy and prone to toppling over when moving on stairs.
 Look for one that is well designed and lightweight, with ample cord length.